8 Amazing Email Promotions You Actually Open

 What works: Personalized content, product recommendations, discounts and coupon code for 25%.
 They truly maximize customer data to build customized promotions.

-Tactic: Zalando really aces customer-centric marketing.
-The leverage behavioural data and craft email communications accordingly.
+Zalando really aces customer-centric marketing.
+The leverage behavioral data and craft email communications accordingly.
 By highlighting items I have recently viewed or searched, they provide a compelling reason to visit the shop and buy (another) new pair of running shoes or pants.

 Why it works: This email from Booking.com is a great referral program because it's easy to understand, shareable and provides a valuable reward.